opensovereigncloud/cc-cvm-docs/cvm.md

 IPC or memory to either emulate multiprocessing or avail individual serviceswhile still maintaining their relative isolation.
 Such an architectural approach is shown in the Figure below.

 ![alt text](images/pvm2.png)

-**Figure**: *A container featuring an application hosting two virtual machines (pVMs).
+The figure depicts a container featuring an application hosting two virtual machines (pVMs).
 These pVMs, spanning both user and kernel spaces in a VM, collaborate with the host application and each other via shared memory, as illustrated.
 This link could be used to emulate functionality and non-sensitive state in the host.
 The disadvantage of this approach is that we have to have on CVM per process and hence, potentially multiple CVMs per container.
-This can introduce quite dramatic overheads in spawning applications and containers.*
+This can introduce quite dramatic overheads in spawning applications and containers.

 ### Microkernel and libOS Solution